afternoon/gifboard/README.md

 jenkins=localhost
 ```

 Specify the Jenkins host name.
+Defaults to the origin host from which gifboard was loaded.

 ### CORS